Long-distance distribution of atom-photon entanglement based on a cavity-free cold atomic ensemble: Methods

-\paragraph{Atomic state readout} To verify atom-photon entanglement, the write-out photons are projected and detected by APDs (efficiency 65\%, dark counts 50 Hz) for local measurement (or by SNSPDS for long-fiber measurement).
-If the detection is successful then a read pulse with $\sigma^-$ polarization is applied to convert the atomic spin wave to read-out photons for detection, as depicted in Fig. \ref{Fig_read}(a).
+\paragraph{Atomic state readout} To verify atom-photon entanglement, the write-out photons are projected and detected by APDs (efficiency 65\%, {noise counts $\sim$200 Hz,} {two filtering cavities with a total ~75\% efficiency are implemented}) for local measurement (or by SNSPDS for long-fiber measurement).
+If the detection is successful then a read pulse with $\sigma^-$ polarization is applied to convert the atomic spin wave to read-out photons for detection, as depicted in Fig. \ref{Fig2}(a).
 The $\left | \Uparrow \right \rangle _z$ state is read out as $\sigma^+$-polarized photon, while the $\left | \Downarrow \right \rangle _z$ state is read out as $\sigma^-$-polarized photon.
-Due to difference in Clebsch-Gordan coefficients, the read-out efficiencies for $\left | \Downarrow \right \rangle _z$ and $\left | \Uparrow \right \rangle _z$ are imbalanced, preventing direct read out in atomic superposition bases.
-To overcome this limitation, Raman state transfer is here implemented using a $\pi$/2 pulse to map the atomic state in superposition basis $\sigma_x$ into the eigenbasis $\sigma_z$ in Fig. \ref{Fig_read}(b), together with a guiding field of 127.5 mG along $z$ direction, we can project any atomic superposition within a Larmor period ($\sim$5.6 $\mu$s), see more details in SM part 2.
+Due to difference in CG coefficients, the read-out efficiencies for $\left | \Downarrow \right \rangle _z$ and $\left | \Uparrow \right \rangle _z$ are imbalanced, preventing direct read out in atomic superposition basis.
+To overcome this limitation, Raman state transfer is here implemented using a $\pi$/2 pulse to map the atomic state in superposition basis $\sigma_x$ into the eigenbasis $\sigma_z$ in Fig. \ref{Fig2}(b), together with a guiding field of 127.5 mG along $z$ direction, we can project any atomic superposition within a Larmor period ($\sim$5.6 $\mu$s), {see more details in {Supplemental Material \cite{SupplementalMaterial}} part 2}.

+{Former results of atom-photon entanglement in the cavity scheme with a longest lifetime of 458 ms reports an internal retrieval efficiency of 58\% \cite{Bao-2021-PRL}, while highest internal retrieval efficiency of 88\% is achieved with only 75-$\mu$s memory lifetime \cite{JingBo-2019-NaturePhotonics}.} In our cavity-free scheme, the OD of the atomic ensemble is optimized to 10.
+Under this OD and phase-matching conditions, the readout efficiency is substantially enhanced due to the collective effects. {As shown in Fig. \ref{Fig2}(c), the atomic memory reaches a 1/e lifetime of 160 $\mu$s and an internal retrieval efficiency of $\sim$55\%, significantly higher than the 35\% achieved in prior study \cite{JingBo-2019-NaturePhotonics}.} {The end efficiency on APD is around 19\% including mode-matching efficiency 73\% (including mirror losses, fiber coupling loss and fiber-fiber connection loss), two filtering-cavity efficiency 73\% and APD efficiency 65\%.}